-Civic Center is accessible by bus, light rail, bikes and the 16th Street Free MallRide.
+Civic Center Park is accessible by bus, light rail, bikes and the 16th Street Free MallRide.
 Using public transportation to arrive at A Taste of Colorado is highly encouraged.

-Drivers have over 30,000 Downtown parking spaces to choose from within easy walking distance of the Festival or with quick access to the Festival via the FREE 16th Street MallRide.
+Drivers have over 30,000 Downtown parking spaces to choose from within easy walking distance of the Festival.
+Do double check about the Mall Free Ride as there are some detours due to the 16th Street Mall Reconstruction Project.
 Handicapped parking is available at all public parking lots.
 Parking rates will vary depending on lot location.

 For schedules, menus, ground rules, how to reach the park and more, check out A Taste of Colorado’s website.